NieShp/Complexity-Productivity-Stability/README.md

 # Complexity-Productivity-Stability
 Dataset of empirical food webs and Matlab code in the paper "Will a large complex system be productive?" (published in Ecology Letters).

-This ZIP file have two subploder.
+This ZIP file have two subfolders.

 ## Description of the data and file structure:

-### In the folder "empirical_data", 3 files are list:
+### In the subfolder "empirical_data", 3 files are list:

 empirical_data.xlsx: This file contains the detailed information and data of the 149 empirical food webs presented in our publication.
 For each food web, the species richness, connectance, interaction strength within and across different trophic groups (i.e., plant, herbivore and carnivore) are shown.
 Dimensions of this file is 150 rows by 20 columns.
 The descriptions of column are provided in the file "Read me for empirical_data details.txt".